Almost coherent modules and almost coherent sheaves: Almost coherent sheaves on schemes and formal schemes

 \begin{defn} We say that an $\O_\X$-module $\F$ is {\it adically quasi-coherent of almost finite type} (resp. {\it adically quasi-coherent almost finitely presented}) if it is adically quasi-coherent and there is a covering of $\X$ by open affines $\{\sU_i\}_{i\in I}$ such that $\F(\sU_i)$ is an almost finitely generated (resp. almost finitely presented) $\O_\X(\sU_i)$-module.
 We denote these categories by $\bf{Mod}_\X^{\qc, \aft}$ and $\bf{Mod}_\X^{\qc, \afp}$ respectively. \end{defn}

 \begin{rmk} If $\F^a$ is a finite type (resp. finitely presented) $\O_\X^a$-module, then $(\F^a)_!$ is adically quasi-coherent of almost finite type (resp. almost finite presentation). \end{rmk}

 \begin{rmk} We note that, a priori, it is not clear if $\F^a$ is an almost finite type (resp. almost finitely presented) $\O_\X^a$-module for an adically quasi-coherent almost finite type (resp. almost finitely presented) $\O_\X$-module $\F$.
-The problem is that our definition of adically quasi-coherent almost finite type (resp. almost finitely presented) module does not require $\widetilde{\m}\otimes \F$ to be adically quasi-coherent.
-However, we will show in Lemma~\ref{qc-aqc} that it is automatic in this case. \end{rmk}
+The problem comes from the fact that we do not require $\widetilde{\m}\otimes \F$ to be adically quasi-coherent in Definition~\ref{defn:aqc-acoh}.
+However, we will show in Lemma~\ref{qc-aqc} that it is indeed automatic in this case. \end{rmk}

-\begin{lemma} Let $\X$ be a topologically finitely presented formal $R$-scheme for $R$ as in the Setup~\ref{set-up3}, and let $\F$ be an adically quasi-coherent of almost finite type (resp. almost finitely presented) $\O_\X$-module.
+\begin{lemma} Let $\X$ be a topologically finitely presented formal $R$-scheme for $R$ as in Setup~\ref{set-up3}, and let $\F$ be an adically quasi-coherent $\O_\X$-module of almost finite type (resp. of almost finite presentation).
 Then $\widetilde{\m}\otimes \F$ is adically quasi-coherent.
 In particular, $\F$ is almost of finite type (resp. almost finitely presented). \end{lemma} \begin{proof} Corollary~\ref{almost-almost-finitely-presented} and Lemma~\ref{tensor-product} imply that the only condition we really need to check is that $\widetilde{\m}\otimes \F$ is adically quasi-coherent.
-Therefore, it suffices to prove the result for an adically quasi-coherent almost finite type $\O_\X$-module $\F$.
+Therefore, it suffices to prove the result for an adically quasi-coherent, almost finite type $\O_\X$-module $\F$.

 Since the question is local on $\X$, we can assume that $\X=\Spf A$ is affine and $M\coloneqq \F(X)$ is almost finitely generated over $A$.
 Then we use \cite[Theorem I.3.2.8]{FujKato} to say that $\F$ is isomorphic to $M^{\Updelta}$.
 We claim that $\widetilde{\m}\otimes \F$ is isomorphic to $(\widetilde{\m}\otimes_A M)^{\Updelta}$ as that would imply that $\widetilde{\m}\otimes \F$ is adically quasi-coherent by \cite[Proposition I.3.2.2]{FujKato}.
 In order to show that $\widetilde{\m}\otimes \F$ is isomorphic to $(\widetilde{\m}\otimes_R M)^{\Updelta}$ we need to check two things: for any open affine $\Spf B=\sU \subset \X$ the $B$-module $(\widetilde{\m}\otimes \F)(\sU)$ is $I$-adically complete, and then the natural map $(\widetilde{\m}\otimes_R M)\widehat{\otimes}_A B \to (\widetilde{\m}\otimes \F)(\sU)$ is an isomorphism.